krateoplatformops/oasgen-provider/cheatsheet.md

   Normal   DeletedExternalResource      repo/gh-repo-1        Successfully requested deletion of external resource
 ```

-## Best Practices

-1. **Incremental Development**: Start with a small subset of endpoints
-2. **Monitoring**: Set up alerts for the `rest-dynamic-controller` pods
-3. **Documentation**: Maintain a changelog for your OAS modifications

-## Troubleshooting

-- **CRD not created**: Check RestDefinition status and controller logs
-- **Authentication issues**: Verify securitySchemes in OAS match actual API requirements
-- **Type errors**: Ensure all fields have proper type definitions

-## Next Steps

-1. Create corresponding RestDefinition for repositories
-2. Implement admission webhooks for additional validation
-3. Set up RBAC for your custom resources

 ## Extended Example: External API that requires a webservice to handle external API calls

 This example demonstrates how to create a Krateo provider for managing GitHub repositories using an external web service to handle API calls.
-This is useful when the API isn't directly compatible with Kubernetes resource management or requires additional processing.
+This approach is useful when the API isn't directly compatible with Kubernetes resource management or requires additional processing.

-An API to be compatible with Kubernetes resource management, should create, update, and delete resources in a way that is similar to Kubernetes resources.
-This means that the API should support the same operations as Kubernetes resources, such as create, update, delete, and get.
-If the API does not support these operations or requires additional processing, you can use an external web service to handle the API calls.
+For an API to be compatible with Kubernetes resource management, it should create, update, and delete resources in a way that is similar to Kubernetes resources.
+This means the API should support the same operations as Kubernetes resources, such as create, update, delete, and get.
+If the API doesn't support these operations or requires additional processing, you can use an external web service to handle the API calls.

-This example assumes you have a basic understanding of Kubernetes, OpenAPI specifications, and web services development.
+This example assumes you have a basic understanding of Kubernetes, OpenAPI specifications, and web service development.

-Notes that in this example, we will develop a webservice that will handle the API calls to the GitHub API.
+**Note:** In this example, we'll develop a web service that handles API calls to the GitHub API.
 The web service will be responsible for creating, updating, and deleting repositories in GitHub.
-The web service will be implemented using Go, but you can use any programming language and framework that you are comfortable with.
+While this example uses Go, you can use any programming language and framework you're comfortable with.

-### Step 1: Prepare Your OpenAPI Specification
+## Step 1: Prepare Your OpenAPI Specification

 1. **Obtain or generate** the OAS for your target API
    - Example: GitHub API OAS available at [GitHub's REST API description](https://github.com/github/rest-api-description)

 2. **Scope your OAS** to only include necessary endpoints:
    - Recommended for large APIs to reduce complexity
-   - Create separate files for different resource types (e.g., `repositories.yaml`, `collaborator.yaml`)
+   - Create separate files for different resource types (e.g., `repositories.yaml`, `teamrepo.yaml`)

-3. **Add authentication** information if missing from original OAS:
+3. **Add authentication** information if missing from the original OAS:
    ```yaml
    components:
      securitySchemes: